Raxruhá

 Raxruhá is a town and municipality in the north of the Guatemalan department of Alta Verapaz.
 The municipality, which was formerly a part of Chisec, was founded in 2008.
+At the 2018 census, the municipality population was 36,832.

 History

 Franja Transversal del Norte

 The Northern Transversal Strip was officially created during the government of General Carlos Arana Osorio in 1970, by Legislative Decree 60-70, for agricultural development.
 The decree literally said: "It is of public interest and national emergency, the establishment of Agrarian Development Zones in the area included within the municipalities: San Ana Huista, San Antonio Huista, Nentón, Jacaltenango, San Mateo Ixtatán, and Santa Cruz Barillas in Huehuetenango; Chajul and San Miguel Uspantán in Quiché; Cobán, Chisec -whom Raxruhá belonged at the time-, San Pedro Carchá, Lanquín, Senahú, Cahabón and Chahal, in Alta Verapaz and the entire department of Izabal."

 Municipality formation

 The municipality of Raxruhá was formed in 2008, from territory that once belonged to Chisec municipality.